davebelais/me/docs/index.md

     for e-commerce product pages' accuracy and style utilized by stakeholders (buyers, planners, and category managers) using a stack including Python, Flask, SQLAlchemy, SQL Server, HTML, CSS, and Javascript.
+-   I developed solutions for monitoring and evaluating competitor prices for both online and in-store sales channels.

 <!--
 Note: the header above conveys a genericized role name based on current